 How to get to Furnas

 Furnas lies on Azores' main island of Sao Miguel where the capital - Ponta Delgada (which is also one of the most beautiful Portuguese towns) is located.
 Nowadays it's extremely easy to fly from Lisbon to Ponta Delgada - with low cos airlines offering flights for as little as 40 EUR (45 USD) return!
-I'll describe Ponta Delgada in another post.
+I've described Ponta Delgada here.

 The town of Furnas is around 50 km (30 miles) away from Ponta Delgada and it takes around 1 hour to drive to Furnas along the southern coast - which will allow you to visit other places worth seeing on the way.